ARMmbed/mbed-os-example-client/README.md

 The application prints debug messages over the serial port, so you can monitor its activity with a serial port monitor.
 The application uses baud rate 115200.

-<span class="notes">**Note:** Instructions to set this up are located [here](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications).</span>
+<span class="notes">**Note:** Instructions to set this up are located [here](https://os.mbed.com/handbook/SerialPC#host-interface-and-terminal-applications).</span>

-After connecting, you should see messages about connecting to mbed Device Connector:
+After connecting, you should see messages about connecting to Mbed Device Connector:

 ```
 Starting mbed Client example